-This Strategic Plan for NYSG covers the years 2018-2021.
-The Plan was developed with input from the program's Board of Governors, academic researchers and their graduate students in New York, NYSG staff and, most importantly, the stakeholder groups the program serves.
+The 2018-2021 plan was developed with input from the program's Board of Governors, academic researchers and their graduate students in New York, NYSG staff and, most importantly, the stakeholder groups the program serves.
 This plan draws upon and follows the general format of the 2018-2021 National Sea Grant Network Strategic Plan and its Focus Area priorities, identifying and targeting these priorities as they are manifest in New York's coastal region.